Financial Navigation for Cancer-Related Financial Toxicity

 The trial does not specify whether you need to stop taking your current medications, so it's best to discuss this with the trial coordinators or your doctor.

-Is financial navigation safe for cancer patients?
+What prior data suggests that financial navigation is safe for patients?

 Stephanie Wheeler, PhD